lucianmiller/pierres-bakery/README.md

 1. Click on the green code drop down menu
 2. Click the two squares next to the link
-3. Type `clone` in your console and insert the link with a space after clone
+3. Type `git clone` in your console and insert the link with a space after clone

-4. Navigate to file in your console
+### Testing
-5. Navigate to `PierrsBakery.Solution/PierresBakery` file and type `dotnet restore` into your console
+1. Navigate to `PierresBakery.Solution/PierresBakeryTests` file and type `dotnet restore` into your console
-6. Navigate to `PierrsBakery.Solution/PierresBakeryTests` file and type `dotnet restore` into your console
+2. For testing, navigate to `PierresBakery.Solution/PierresBakeryTests` file and type `dotnet test` into your console

-7. Stay in `PierrsBakery.Solution/PierresBakeryTests` file and type `dotnet build` into your console
+### Functional Application
-8. For testing, navigate to `PierrsBakery.Solution/PierresBakeryTests` file and type `dotnet test` into your console
+1. Navigate to `PierresBakery.Solution/PierresBakery` file and type `dotnet restore` into your console
-9. For the functional application, navigate to `PierrsBakery.Solution/PierresBakery` and type `dotnet run` into your console
+2. For the functional application, navigate to `PierresBakery.Solution/PierresBakery` and type `dotnet run` into your console
-10. Follow on screen instructions
+3. Follow on screen instructions

 # Specs